pangilinanjohnnel/Random-Forest-Classification-Model-for-X-ray-Images-Pneumonia-/README.md

 Pneumonia remains an important cause of childhood morbidity and mortality.
 According to UNICEF, in its article *"A child dies of pneumonia every 43 seconds"* published in November 2025, pneumonia kills more than 700,000 children under five every year, including approximately 190,000 newborns.

-As a former Radiologic Technologist who worked in a public hospital, I encountered pneumonia frequently during chest X-ray examinations.
-These included community-acquired pneumonia as well as infections acquired within healthcare settings.
-Pneumonia was also frequently encountered as a severe complication associated with COVID-19.
+As a Radiologic Technologist who used to worked in a public hospital, I encountered pneumonia frequently during chest X-ray examinations.
+These included community-acquired pneumonia as well as infections acquired within healthcare settings also known as nosocomial infection.
+Pneumonia was also frequently encountered as a severe complication associated with COVID-19, a very common thing I see when I was active on duty during COVID-19 pandemic.

 This project explores whether a machine learning model can classify pediatric chest X-ray images into **Pneumonia** and **Normal** categories.